FedericoMelgarejo/Voice_notes_app_V1/README.md

 ### App live on: https://voice-recorder-service.herokuapp.com/

-### Before we start, remember that you need to have NodeJS installed on your system, if you don't you can get it [here][link].
+### Before we start, remember that you need to have NodeJS installed on your system, if you don't have it you can get it [here][link].

 [link]:https://nodejs.org/es/